nterreri/nterreri.github.io/_drafts/encapsulation-factory-function-pattern.md

 ## Conclusion

 In summary, one of the strongest reasons for using the "factory function" pattern is encapsulation.
-This is better achieved by using some form of author-type validation (such as using Typescript) or using a naming convention (prefixing private properties with underscores, the "grown-up" rule from Python.)
+This is better achieved by using some form of author-type validation (such as using Typescript.)

 "But what if I don't want to use Typescript and still *enforce* encapsulation?"
 As mentioned, there are other not so pretty ways to achieve encapsulation.
 But the crux of the question is not so much whether you want encapsulation or not, but rather whether you want to write your JavaScript in a object-based but not object-oriented manner.
 In other words, whether you want to be able to avoid the tight coupling that comes with traditional class inheritance mechanisms, and exclusively leverage association and composition as the core behavior-reuse mechanism.
+This reason, rather than the others, makes the best case for the adoption of the pattern, as it would effectively prevent the use of prototypes.

+The choice between the two patterns really is a matter of how you want to structure your project and whether your want your JavaScript to look like your C#.
+Especially for full-stack roles